ceedee666/modern-abap-curriculum/docs/data_model.md

 In addition some annotations (staring with the `@`) are added to the table definition.
 The `@EndUserText.label` defines the short text label of the table.
 This will, for example, be shown in the IDE.
-The
-@ABAPCatalog.deliveryClass annotation identifies the table as a table containing application data (e.g. in contrast to customizing data).
+The `@ABAPCatalog.deliveryClass` annotation identifies the table as a table containing application data (e.g. in contrast to customizing data).
 The ABAP documentation contains a detailed description of each of the used annotations.

-In addition some annotations (staring with the `@`) are added to the table definition.
-The
+The rating table contains the rating of a product, a review text, the customer name and a customer address.
+The product is a foreign key relation to the primary key `PRODCUT_ID` of the table `ZPRODUCT`.
+Additionally to those field from the scenario, the table should also contain some management data.
+For each entry the user and time that created and changed the entry should be stored.
+The following code snippet can be used to create the table.

 ```abap
 @EndUserText.label : 'Rating'